TheoKleman/rocket/README.md

 ### Gulp & Webpack config

-⚠️ **You must set the BrowserSync `proxy` value into the Gulp config file by remplacing it by the previously created virtualhost value**
+⚠️ **You must set the BrowserSync `proxy` value into the Gulp config file by remplacing it with the previously created virtualhost value**

 ```
 $ cd /path/to/project/compiler/config